 Remember to always check out the responsive version of your feed.
 In this case, I’ve opted for a 3 column layout with 6 posts on mobile devices.

 As you might have noticed, some of my Instagram posts feature photography tips.
 These posts all have a specific hashtag – #photographytips.

 In order to hide these posts, go to the Filter tab and scroll down to Hide posts with these hashtags.
 I’ve added a #photographytips hashtag and instantly, the posts disappear.

 Finally, all we need to do now is copy the generated shortcode.

 To display your feed within a post, go to your post and add a shortcode block in Gutenberg.
 Paste in your shortcode and update your post.

 You have now successfully placed 3 feeds on our WordPress website!

-In this post, we’ve gone through the process of adding multiple feeds to one WordPress website.
-With Spotlight you can as many feeds as you like and connect an unlimited amount of Instagram accounts.
+In this post, we’ve gone through the process of displaying multiple Instagram feeds on a single website.
+With Spotlight, you can display as many feeds as you’d like and connect an unlimited number of Instagram accounts or hashtag sources.

 This process can be applied to both the free version of Spotlight, as well as the premium version.
 Spotlight PRO provides you with additional functionality such as added customization options, tagged and hashtag feeds, and finally – filtering and moderation.

-Have you used Spotlight to display multiple feeds?
-Let us know in the comments section below.
+Have you used Spotlight to display multiple Instagram feeds?
+Share some examples in the comments section below and inspire